 Mitochondrial preparations are defined as either isolated mitochondria, or tissue and cellular preparations in which the barrier function of the plasma membrane is disrupted.
 The plasma membrane separates the cytosol, nucleus, and organelles (the intracellular compartment) from the environment of the cell.
 The plasma membrane consists of a lipid bilayer, embedded proteins, and attached organic molecules that collectively control the selective permeability of ions, organic molecules, and particles across the cell boundary.
 The intact plasma membrane, therefore, prevents the passage of many water-soluble mitochondrial substrates, such as succinate or adenosine diphosphate (ADP), that are required for the analysis of respiratory capacity at kinetically-saturating concentrations, thus limiting the scope of investigations into mitochondrial respiratory function in intact cells.
 The cholesterol content of the plasma membrane is high compared to mitochondrial membranes.
 Therefore, mild detergents, such as digitonin and saponin, can be applied to selectively permeabilize the plasma membrane by interaction with cholesterol and allow free exchange of cytosolic components with ions and organic molecules of the immediate cell environment, while maintaining the integrity and localization of organelles, cytoskeleton, and the nucleus.
 Application of optimum concentrations of permeabilization agents (mild detergents or toxins) leads to the complete loss of cell viability, tested by nuclear staining and washout of cytosolic marker enzymes such as lactate dehydrogenase, while mitochondrial function remains intact.
-The respiration rate of isolated mitochondria remains unaltered after the addition of low concertations of digitonin and saponin.
-In addition to mechanical permeabilization during homogenization of fresh tissue, peremeabilization agents may be applied to ensure permeabilization of all cells.
-Crude homogenate and cells permeabilized in the respiration chamber contain all components of the cell at highly diluted concentrations.
+The respiration rate of isolated mitochondria remains unaltered after the addition of low concertations of digitonin or saponin.
+In addition to mechanical permeabilization during homogenization of tissue, peremeabilization agents may be applied to ensure permeabilization of all cells.
+Suspensions of cells permeabilized in the respiration chamber and crude tissue homogenates contain all components of the cell at highly diluted concentrations.
 All mitochondria are retained in chemically-permeabilized mitochondrial preparations and crude tissue homogenates.
 In the preparation of isolated mitochondria, the cells or tissues are homogenized, and the mitochondria are separated from other cell fractions and purified by differential centrifugation, entailing the loss of a fraction of mitochondria.
-Typical mitochondrial yields range from 30% to 80%.
+Typical mitochondrial recovery ranges from 30% to 80%.
 Maximization of the purity of isolated mitochondria may compromise not only the mitochondrial yield but also the structural and functional integrity.
 Therefore, protocols for isolation of mitochondria need to be optimized according to the relevant questions addressed in a study.
-The mitochondrial yield and experimental criteria for evaluation of purity versus integrity should be reported.
 The term mitochondrial preparation does not include further fractionation of mitochondrial components, as well as submitochondrial particles.